 Most media, even the most robust, fade over time upon exposure to elements.
 So, what is the most effective way you can think of to protect your beautiful work of art from dust, sunlight, and other hazards?

 The recommended method among artists is a fixative spray.
 Such a spray coating can keep your painting colors intact for a long time.

-Therefore, my job is to research, filter, and collect the final top of the best fixative for pastels that you can easily find on the market to make use for the drawings.
-Following that is a comprehensive buying guide and step-by-step instructions on how you can take advantage of this type of spray fix the most.
+If you are here for the best fixative for pastels on the market, read the recommended list below.
+Also, there is a comprehensive buying guide, and step-by-step instructions on how to take advantage of the spray fix the most.

 - 1. Krylon K01306 Workable Fixatif Spray Clear

 - 2. Grumbacher 546 Workable Fixative Spray

 - 4. Winsor & Newton Artists’ Aerosols Workable Fixative

 - 5. SpectraFix SFX-31270 Fixative Spray

 - 7. Blair Very Low Odor Spray Fix

 - 12. Grumbacher 549 Final Fixative Matte Spray